The sinking sensation

 headache while smelling a distinct odor of shit and

-Fabreeze (linen or lilac scented).
+Fabreeze (linen- or lilac-scented).
 One can be an

 Executive Assistant by trade for well over twenty-

-additional tasks, like working for a gover-
+additional tasks, like working for a govern-

 ment office on aging and adult disabilities